Parameter Study

 Actions to be Performed

-Performing the Sensitivity Analysis
+Performing the Parameter Study

-Now start the sensitivity analysis by pressing the TOP-Energy button in the ribbon (Execute module).
+in the ribbon (Execute module).
 Alternatively, you can also use the shortcut <Ctrl>+<T>.
 All actions are performed in the given order for each sampled value of the variable parameter.
 During the run, a dialog box appears that informs you of the progress and displays current intermediate results.
-If necessary, the analysis can be aborted at the bottom right.
+If necessary, the analysis can be paused or aborted at the bottom right.

 Visualizing Results